Tugbars/Adaptive-Savitzky-Golay-Filter/README.md

-# adaptive-savgol-filter
+# Savitzky-Golay Adaptive Filtering Implementation
-A savgol implementation that applies the most optimal window and order based on the shape and noise level of the peak.
+This project provides an implementation of the Savitzky-Golay filter that dynamically determines and applies the most optimal window size and polynomial order for denoising signals.
+The algorithm adapts to the shape and noise level of the peaks in the data based on a user-modifiable threshold.
+The implementation is designed for high-performance and precision in analyzing noisy signals, making it particularly suitable for finding peaks in noisy impedance curves.
+It is specifically developed to find one peak in a narrow range of a noisy impedance analyzer output but can easily be modified to find multiple peaks in a larger range.